 One way around this is to plan your Black Friday marketing strategy sooner rather than later.

-To start, look at what has worked and what hasn’t in 2020.
+To start, look at what has worked and what hasn’t this year.
 This will give you an idea of what your customers’ needs are and will let you be strategic in planning the Black Friday deals you offer.